Bahrain Bay: History

-Other projects finalized with construction imminent are the Wafra Tower by Wafra Real Estate Group.

-Golden Gates by Ajmera Mayfair Realty Group a joint venture between two Indian property houses Ajmera Group and Mayfair Housing and Rolex Tower by Nama International Real Estate.

 Awards

 Bahrain Bay has won several awards since its inception, including two Arabian Commercial Property Awards in association with Bloomberg Television for Best Mixed Use Development Arabia and Best Mixed Use Development Bahrain in 2010.
 That year the project went on to be nominated in the Best Mixed-Use development global category.
 It received the International Arch of Europe by Business Initiative Directions in 2007 (a vanity award), and was nominated in the Master Plan Award category of the 2011 Cityscape Global Awards.